rrich-kray/react-portfolio/README.md

 https://rrich-kray.github.io/project-portfolio/

 I consider this an MVP build, and plan to add several new features in the near future, including modals that appear when a project is selected.
 These will provide additional project information, including a description and screenshots.
+I would also like to implement global state management using Redux to allow the user to change the website's theme.
 I also intend to add project search functionality.

 ## Features